Introduction to a Software Defined Perimeter

 Cloud-Delivered Remote Access

-If you need to support remote access all over the world, it makes sense to cloud-deliver the service rather than attempting to install a VPN concentrator in a cloud or data center close to the user.
+If you need to support remote access all over the world, it makes sense to cloud-deliver the service rather than attempting to install a VPN concentrator in a cloud or data centre close to the user.
 Proofpoint Meta has built an intelligent and globally distributed cloud-native network that allows users to connect and consume access as a service.

 It consists of software-based PoPs strategically located around the world.
 It’s an agile software-based solution as opposed to the traditional hardware-based technology, therefore it’s easy to scale and spin-up additional PoPs in response to new customer requirements.